 Online colleges in Delaware have provided vital resources to residents who are interested in college, but discouraged by rising public tuitions.
 Between 2006 and 2011, in-state tuition rose by 41.8 percent while state appropriations fell alongside at a rate of 8.6%.
 Taken together, these factors have spurred interest in online education, where costs are generally lower.

-Accredited Online Colleges in Delaware
+2020 Best Online Colleges in Delaware